public-awesome/infinity-swap-contracts/README.md

 4. The contract performs the swaps, sends the requested assets to the user, and sends the accrued fees to their proper destination.

 ![Screenshot 2023-01-31 at 10 45 55 AM](https://user-images.githubusercontent.com/6496257/215808047-0c848d90-539c-438f-a1cd-bcf396dafea6.png)

-### Features

-- Pool pricing indexed within the contract for optimized price discovery
-- Respects listing price of marketplace contract
-- Respects the minimum price of marketplace contract
-- Respects the maximum finders fee of marketplace contract
-- Respects the trading fee percentage of the marketplace contract
-- Pool owner can set a finders fee that is paid to the finder address on a trade
-- Pool owner can set a swap fee that is paid to the pool owner of a Trade pool
-- Reinvestment of tokens and NFTs back into Trade pools based on parameter flags
-- Flexible asset redirection for trader and pool owner
-- Queries that allow for simulation of swaps
-- User slippage tolerance for swaps
-- User may decide to revert whole transaction or revert individual swaps using the robust flag